What problem do we solve?

 Growing applications is hard.
 You'll have more customers and it'll be more difficult to give them a fast experience.
 Your AWS bill will go up.
 You'll have a bigger team and more feature requests coming in.
 There will be more points of failure and greater consequences when your applications fail.
 Inefficiencies will be amplified.

 On the other hand, AWS is the most powerful cloud platform in the world - but it's complicated.
-There are more than 140 AWS products today and there are new features announced every week.
-There were 640 AWS product announcements in 2017 alone!
+There are more than 200 AWS products today and there are new features announced every week.
+There close to 2,300 AWS product announcements in 2020 alone!

 Without a good process and the right AWS expertise, it's very easy to run applications that cost you more than they should, can't handle your business volume or are vulnerable to eventual outages or security breaches.

 Concurrency Labs helps your company grow on AWS by bringing strong AWS expertise and a methodology that simplifies finding the right AWS components for your applications.